Faisalthe01/homebridge-esphome-ac/README.md

 [Homebridge](https://homebridge.io) plugin for ESPHome AC Accessories.

+## Fixes from original plugin

+This forks fixed the issue where the accessory doesn't change to IDLE state if it reaches the target temperature.
+This fork enables AUTO mode
+This fork fixed to restore the last mode when turning on the AC from the HomeKit tile

 ## Why this plugin?

 I created this plugin because I did not like the Home Assistant integration for Air Conditioner in HomeKit. this plugin give better control over AC accessory with fan speed and oscilate directly from the accessory settings instead of adding another fan accessory.